 - The Anti-Defamation League offers a set of curricula and recommended books on topics such as marriage equality, LGBTQ history, transgender students, bullying and hate-crime prevention at no cost at this link.
 Resources include standards-based downloadable lesson plans organized by grade level.
 According to the Anti-Defamation League, LGBTQ history “is American history and should be integrated into the curriculum throughout the school year.”

 - Facing History and Ourselves, an international education and professional development nonprofit, has an extensive selection of training and curricular resources on bullying and ostracism, many related to LGBTQ and gender identity issues.

-- Three organizations (Advocates for Youth, Answer at Rutgers University, and Youth Tech Health) recently launched an initiative called AMAZE that provides animated YouTube videos geared to 10-14 year olds on topics such as gender expression, sexual orientation, and gender identity.
-The project also provides educators with tips and conversation starters at this link.
+- Three organizations (Advocates for Youth, Answer at Rutgers University, and Youth Tech Health) launched an initiative called AMAZE in 2017 that provides animated YouTube videos geared to 10-14 year olds on topics such as sexual orientation, and gender identity.
+The project also provides educators with lesson plans at this link.